sussmanLab/open-Qmin/INSTALLATION.md

 ## Changing the dimension

-Go into the CMakeLists.txt file in the root directory, locate the line that says "add_definitions(-DDIMENSION=3) " and change the 3 (or whatever other number happens to be there) to something else.
-This sets the dimensionality of the degrees of freedom, and by default also the dimensionality of the space those d.o.f.s are in.

 # Requirements

 The current iteration of the code was written using some features of C++11, and was compiled using CUDA-8.0.

-Default compilation is via CMake, so you need that, too.
+Default compilation is via QT, so you need that, and CMake, too.

 # Sample programs